Tasktop Technologies has assembled a leadership team that combines excellence in technical leadership and technology

 Gail Murphy, Chief Scientist and Co-Founder

 Dr. Gail Murphy is a leading researcher on software evolution and tools.
 She brings to Tasktop her years of experience as a software developer and as the principal investigator of a large research group.
 In recognition of her research, Gail has been a keynote speaker at several software engineering conferences and has also received both national awards, such as the NSERC Steacie fellowship, and international awards, such as the AITO Dahl-Nygaard Junior Prize, a University of Washington College of Engineering Diamond Award and an ACM Distinguished Scientist award.
-She also holds an appointment as a Professor in the Department of Computer Science at the University of British Columbia where she works on human-oriented software development tools to make software developers more efficient and effective.
+She holds an appointment as a Professor in the Department of Computer Science at the University of British Columbia where she works on human-oriented software development tools to make software developers more efficient and effective.
+She is also currently serving as an Associate Dean (Research & Graduate Studies) in the Faculty of Science at the University of British Columbia.
+Follow @gail_murphy on Twitter.

 Jason Baldy, Vice President, Sales

 David Green, Vice President, Architecture

 David Green is Vice President of Architecture at Tasktop Technologies.
 Prior to Tasktop, David was a founding member of MAKE Technologies where he held the positions of CTO, Vice President of Technology and Principal Tools Architect.
 At MAKE David pioneered a model-driven approach to legacy modernization on the Eclipse platform, integrating business requirements, semantic code generation and data transformation.
 David is an Eclipse committer, and creator of Mylyn WikiText, a framework and tools for integrating wiki formatting into the Eclipse platform.
 David is well known for his widely read blog Green's Opinion, apps for iPhone and Android, and speaking engagements at conferences such as JavaOne and EclipseCon.